 It can be constantly replanted and as such meets permanence criteria as defined by the Kyoto

-even non-existent power supply grid.
-This is particularly true of some remote rural areas.
+even non-existent electrical supply grid.
+This is particularly true in remote rural areas.

 The HempGin is able to operate independently from the mains power grid or in synchronization

-with it, microgrids provide remote or rural areas with a secure and reliable supply of green, locally
+with it, and these microgrids provide remote or rural areas with a secure and reliable supply of regenerative, locally

 Hemp fiber has a long history of use, and the seeds are not only nutritional, but have a remarkably